 During His Jail Time In The Early 1930s, Doctors Diagnosed His Condition, Which Included Syphilis, Gonorrhea, And A Cocaine-Perforated Septum

 Al Capone managed to avoid serious jail time until 1931 when he was finally convicted of tax evasion.
-He was sentenced to 11 years in prison and sent to the federal penitentiary in Atlanta, GA, in May 1932.
+He was sentenced to 11 years in prison and sent to a federal penitentiary.
 During the medical exam when he entered prison, Capone was diagnosed with syphilis of the nervous system, along with gonorrhea and a perforated septum from cocaine abuse.

 While Incarcerated At Alcatraz, Capone Slowly Lost His Mind - And Got In A Feces Fight

 Mentally, he was increasingly disoriented and delusional.
-One moment, he thought he could end the Depression; the next moment, he thought he was speaking to God.
+One moment, he thought he could end the depression; the next moment, he thought he was speaking to God.
 Physically, he had a hard time walking and getting out of bed, and his speech was slurred.
-In 1938, Capone was put into a mental ward at Alcatraz, but when he got into a feces-throwing fight with another inmate, authorities realized they had to make a choice about his future in prison.
+After a few years in custody, Capone was put into a psychiatric ward at Alcatraz; but when he got into a feces-throwing fight with another inmate, authorities realized they had to make a choice about his future in prison.
 He continued to be treated at the prison hospital, but there was no way to stop his decline.